Stage 5 Trafalgar Square to Queen Elizabeth Olympic Park 12.1 miles

 On reaching junction cross road and turn right.
 Go past canal on left and then go under bridge and continue along Wick Lane.

-Turn left along Greenway and proceed to Viewtube and café passing future Pudding Lane development on left.
-The Viewtube contains lots of information on the Olympic Site and the Olympic legacy (8.6 miles).
+Turn left along Greenway and proceed to Viewtube and café passing future Pudding Lane development on left (8.6 miles).

 Take path on left just before Viewtube.
 Cross road with care at zebra crossing and turn right.
 Turn left down steps just after bridge and turn right to walk along river.
 Turn up steps on right just before next bridge and turn left to use footpath to left of Orbit Tower passing Olympic Stadium on left (now converted for the use of West Ham United with stadium store and café).
 Pass fountains and turn right to reach Aquatics Centre.
 The Aquatics Centre contains a café, however, photographs are not permitted while children are swimming in either pool (9.4 miles).